 There have been a lot of arguments why the efficient market hypothesis may be wrong.
 Here are the reasons that contradict EMH:

 - Many Investors have proven that they can beat the market: Stock market is full of investors like Warren Buffett, Rakesh Jhunjhunwala, Ramesh Damani etc who have consistently beaten the market contradicting the hypothesis.

 - Behavioral aspects of Investing: Not all investors behave in a similar manner.
 Human errors and emotional decisions also influence the prices.

 - Regulatory hindrances– There are a number of regulatory hindrances like price bands, circuits, exchange regulations etc which objects the natural movement of stocks.

 - Not all investors view stocks in the same manner: EMH presumes that all investors are informed, skilled, can analyze the publicly available data.
 However, the majority of average investors are not trained and have limited financial expertise.

 Although there are many staunch supporters of the efficient market hypothesis, however, this theory has its own limitations.

-Those who believe in EMH suggests that market is efficient and the stocks always trade at a fair price and reflect all the available information.
+Those who believe in EMH suggests that the market is efficient and the stocks always trade at a fair price and reflect all the available information.
 Therefore, they advocate that it’s useless to perform technical or fundamental analysis of stocks as nobody can beat the market using the information which ‘everybody else knows’.